 The dissimilarity in incidence between male and female subjects was initially thought to rely on the different etiopathogenesis of the disease.
-In particular, pioneer studies on these differences reported a more severe presentation and prognosis in female patients compared to male subjects[97].
-However, recent high profile epidemiological studies reported evidence of a lack of significant differences in clinical presentation, outcome and prognosis between boys and girls[98,99].
-Thus, the LCPD male/female ratio appears not to be associated with different clinical presentation and should not be part of clinical treatment algorithm.
+In particular, pioneer studies on these differences reported a more severe presentation and prognosis in female patients than in male subjects[97].
+However, recent high profile epidemiological studies reported no significant differences in clinical presentation, outcome and prognosis between boys and girls[98,99].
+Thus, the LCPD male/female ratio appears not to be associated with different clinical presentation and should not be part of the clinical treatment algorithm.

-While the reviewed literature provided evidence of cases of LCPD running in families[41–46], and epidemiological studies suggested a genetic role[29], twin studies[27,28] reported evidence of the absence of significant concordance.
-This was further by another recent study[48] involving 37 patients and 100 controls which reported no difference in genotype variants and expression of coagulation and inflammatory factors.
+While the reviewed literature provided evidence of cases of LCPD running in families[41–46], and epidemiological studies suggested a genetic role[29], twin studies[27,28] reported no significant concordance.
+This was further investigated by another recent study[48] involving 37 patients and 100 controls that reported no difference in genotype variants and expression of coagulation and inflammatory factors.
 However, Zheng et al[100] investigated the relationship between global DNA methylation involving 82 children with LCPD and 120 matched controls.
 They reported significant differences in the global methylation of peripheral blood DNA between patients with LCPD and matched controls.
-Further high-profile epigenetic study in key tissues should be conducted providing new protagonist of the LCPD etiology.
+Further high-profile epigenetic studies in key tissues should be conducted providing new protagonists of the LCPD aetiology.
 COL2A1 alterations were also investigated.
 Several case reports and studies were reported in our review[42–46].
 Their association with the disease was found to be weak in a case study published by Kenet et al[101] involving 119 LCPD affected children and 276 controls, further supported by a review of the literature.
-In the same study the absence of significant association with Gaucher's disease and Factor V Leiden alterations was also reported.
+In the same study, the absence of significant association with Gaucher's disease and Factor V Leiden alterations was also reported.
 On the contrary, further histological and ultrastructural studies found how p.Gly1170Ser mutation of COL2A1 is involved in the pathogenesis of a type II collagenopathy[55].
 This alteration leads to an amino acid change that perturbs a Gly-X-Y triple-helix repeat, which is a fundamental structure in type II collagen function[102].
-Thus, COL2A1 alterations should be further studied to clarify their role in pathogenesis and etiology of the LCPD.
+Thus, COL2A1 alterations should be further studied to clarify their role in the pathogenesis and aetiology of the LCPD.

 Besides factor V Leiden and Prothrombin II polymorphisms being associated with a three times higher likelihood of disease and a 1.5-fold increase of risk, the results were not statistically significant[47].
 Thus, even though the topic was extensively studied, recent evidence of hypercoagulability is inconclusive.
 Baltzer et al[103] reported a case of a child affected by Kienbock’s disease and factor V thrombophilia who developed LCPD.
 The patient’s hypercoagulability state may link with the bilateral manifestation of Perthes disease.
 After a further review of the literature, the authors also found two other cases of multifocal osteonecrosis and hypercoagulable disorder in adult patients.
-We therefore encourage further molecular and clinical studies on hypercoagulative states and LCPD.
+We encourage additional molecular and clinical studies on hypercoagulative states and LCPD.